the-taproom/build-process/build-process-files/README.md

 It is also recommended to checkout Cypress' [Best Practices guide](https://docs.cypress.io/guides/references/best-practices.html).

-Live url for project is set up as an environment variable in the `cypress.json` file already.
+Live url for project is set as an environment variable in the `cypress.json` file already.
 This will be the default url that is loaded.

 ### Cypress Dev Setup